Applied Zoopharmacognosey

 The quality of the essential oils utilized in this process is critical.
 What is very important is they must be food-grade.
 There are only two sources I use from around the world, located in France and the UK (Ingraham).
 The essential oils page on this website, provides more information.

-To further investigate this topic of self-selection, I invite you to read “Wild Health” by Cindy Engel and Caroline Ingraham’s book, “Animal Self-Medication”.
+To further explore this topic of self-medication, I invite you to read Wild Health by Cindy Engel and Caroline Ingraham’s book, Animal Self-Medication.
 Both are fabulous books about how animals self-medicate.
 Caroline Ingraham is also interviewed by Dr. Karen Becker here which may provide more insight.
-Also, all of Dr. Jane Goodall’s work supports many examples of the animals she studied self-medicating in the wild.
+Dr. Jane Goodall’s work also supports many examples of the animals she studied self-medicating in the wild

-Collage of Wild Self-Selection, by Wild and Domestic Animals
+Natural Self-Selection, by Wild and Domestic Animals

-• Wild roe deer eating acorns (most likely for de-worming, using the tannins)
+• Wild roe deer eating acorns; most likely for de-worming, using the tannins

-• Horse sourcing rosehips (for collagen repair and vitamin C)
+• Horse sourcing rosehips for collagen repair and vitamin C

-• Grizzly bear eating dandelions (for detoxification and nutrients)
+• Grizzly bear eating dandelions for detoxification and nutrients

-• Little puppy sourcing dandelions (for his liver – most likely due to vaccinations)
+• Little puppy sourcing dandelions; for his liver – most likely due to vaccinations

 • Wild stallion horse eating leaves from a tree

-• Rabbit eating leaves from an apple (for detoxification)
+• Rabbit eating leaves from an apple for detoxification

-• Dog sourcing oranges (for Vitamin C, perhaps detoxification)
+• Dog sourcing oranges for Vitamin C, perhaps detoxification

 • Wild male chital deer sourcing fresh leaves, would be definitely healing something as the effort is being made, main diet is grasses

-• Moose eating fresh nettles (for anaemia, kidney / urinary support and liver, toxins)
+• Moose eating fresh nettles for anaemia, kidney / urinary support and liver, toxins

-• Little kitten eating fresh catnip (for most likely stress, used as a sedative)
+• Little kitten eating fresh catnip for most likely stress, used as a sedative

-• Beaver eating an apple (for food, nutrients)
+• Beaver eating an apple for food, nutrients

 • Mouse eating blackberry for food and nutrients